gavinmcfarland/combino/README.md

 ### Conditional Inclusion

-Files and folders can be conditionally included or excluded using query parameters.
+Files and folders can be conditionally included or excluded using JavaScript expressions.

 #### Example: Conditional Folder